40 Best Female Singers of the 70s: Notable Women in Music

 7. Diana Ross

-Diana Ross transitioned from The Supremes to a successful solo career.
-As one of the best female singers, she proved her versatility with disco songs, R&B ballads, and pop anthems.
+Diana Ross left The Supremes and went into a successful solo career.
+Being one of the greatest female singers, she managed to demonstrate her diversity using disco music, R&B ballads, and pop anthems.
 Her music became timeless.
-Ross cemented her place as one of the best female singers of the 1970s.
-Her stage presence as a female in the music industry was magnetic.
+Ross reaffirmed herself as one of the finest female singers of the 70s.
+She was an attractive women who made a magnetic impact on stage as a female in the music industry.

 8. Carole King

-Carole King made a transition from songwriter to performer in the 70s, becoming one of the best female singers of the decade.
-Her album "Tapestry" became one of the best albums of all time.
-Carole King influenced many female artists with her success.
-She helped with the impact on the 70s music scene.
+In the 70s, Carole King also switched roles between songwriter and performer to become one of the best female singers of that decade.
+Her album Tapestry became one of the all time best albums.
+The success of Carole King inspired the work of a lot of female artists.
+She contributed to the influence on the 70s music industry.

 9. Cher